indepth-dev/community/files/en-us/tutorials/react/create-micro-frontend-react.md

 And there you have it!
 A working micro frontend application.
 I hope you managed to follow along and that you learned something on the way.

-I’ve written a follow up post which explains [how to add a Vue app](add-vue-to-micro-frontend).
+I’ve written a follow up post which explains [how to add a Vue app](add-vue-to-react-micro-frontend).
+If you want to learn how to deploy your micro frontend application to production, please have a look at this [article](https://indepth.dev/posts/1484/how-to-deploy-a-run-time-micro-frontend-application-using-aws).